Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 1. Big Cedar Lodge

-Nestled in its own wooded hollow, on 800 acres of rugged Ozark Mountain preserve, Big Cedar Lodge is the epitome of a luxury wilderness resort.
+Nestled in its wooded hollow on 800 acres of rugged Ozark Mountain preserve, Big Cedar Lodge is the epitome of a luxury wilderness resort.

-Johnny Morris, the founder of Bass Pro Shops, purchased the then-humble property, just 10 minutes south of Branson, envisioning a modest fishing camp for his employees.
+Johnny Morris, the founder of Bass Pro Shops, purchased the then-humble property just 10 minutes south of Branson.
+He envisioned a modest fishing camp for his employees.

-One would be remiss not to cast a reel here, as there are plenty of professional guides on hand, along with boat rentals for a no-doubt glorious day on the lake.
+One would be remiss not to cast a reel here, as there are plenty of professional guides on hand and boat rentals for a no-doubt glorious day on the lake.

 Click here to book your reservation now!